-The most disappointing thing about Yoshida udon is that it's usually only eaten for lunch.
+The only downside about Yoshida Udon is that it's usually only eaten for lunch.
 Only a few shops are open in the evening.
 The reason is that while it is easier to eat out for lunch, most people dine at home for dinner.
-However, it is still possible to find a restaurant serving udon for dinner or as a late night snack after a round of drinks with co-workers.
-A good bowl of udon will make one break out in a sweat and open the sinuses.
-Apparently, its also known for being a good cure for hangovers.
+However, it is still possible to find a restaurant serving Udon for dinner or as a late night snack after a round of drinks with co-workers.
+A good bowl of Udon will make one break out in a sweat and open the sinuses.
+Apparently, its also known for being good for hangovers.

-The udon of Fujiyoshida is also unique for the way in which it is ordered and eaten.
-In some places you are supposed to write down the order and give it to the chef yourself (those of you lacking confidence in Japanese can just tell a server).
-A typical order includes the name of the menu item, size, and quantity.
+The Udon in Fujiyoshida is also unique for the way in which it is ordered and eaten.
+In some places you are supposed to write down the order and give it to the chef yourself (those of you lacking confidence in Japanese, you can just tell a server).
+A typical order includes: the name of the menu item, size, and quantity.
 Most shops do not have book menus; patrons glance at the list hanging on a wall or in front of the kitchen and order before sitting down.
-Water or green tea is free and self-service.
+Getting water or green tea is free and self-served.